Classification under Nuisance Parameters and Generalized Label Shift in Likelihood-Free Inference: Impact Statement

-\paragraph{Broader Impact Statement} In the physical and biological sciences, nuisance parameters are often needed to account for limitations in the modeling of the underlying processes.
+In the physical and biological sciences, nuisance parameters are often needed to account for limitations in the modeling of the underlying processes.
 However, their inclusion reduces the effectiveness of machine learning and statistical procedures.
 Nuisance parameters (sometimes also referred to as systematic uncertainties) are one of the main factors limiting the precision and discovery reach of scientific analyses.
-Our work addresses this issue and could have a broader impact on reliable scientific discovery. \paragraph{Acknowledgements} We thank Larry Wasserman and Mikael Kuusela for their feedback on earlier versions of the draft.
-We are also grateful to Federico Nardi and Will Townes for their help with the cosmic rays and RNA sequencing examples, respectively.
-ABL is partially supported by NSF DMS-2053804.
-RI is partially supported by FAPESP-2023/07068-1 and CNPq-2019/11321-9.
+Our work addresses this issue and could have a broader impact on reliable scientific discovery.